t1r1/scorer/README.md

 # scorer

+### Run:

+To run the script:
+`node index.js answers.json`

+To run the test:
+`npm i`
+`npm run test`

-Sources:
+### Sources:

-1. https://www.geeksforgeeks.org/node-js-process-argv-property/ - here I read about how to get arguments from the console input to read a file
+1. https://www.geeksforgeeks.org/node-js-process-argv-property/ - here I found out how to get arguments from the console input to read a file